nwjsmith/generators.graph/README.md

 [Nate Smith](http://theinternate.com)

-## Contribute

 ## License

-Copyright © 2018 Nathaniel Smith
+Copyright © 2019 Nathaniel Smith

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at